Annual Funds Available for Northwest Transportation Safety Programs

 Do you know a St. Joseph teen who's a safe driver?
 Would they like to win a free car?
 Check out our "I'm A Safe Driver" program and they just might!

-This annual program was developed to reduce the number of motor-vehicle-related injuries and fatalities among Missouri high school students by increasing seatbelt usage.
-Battle of the Belt is a six-week-long program, where schools conduct observational safety belt surveys before and after an educational campaign at the school.
+This new program aims to reduce the number of motor-vehicle-related injuries and fatalities among Missouri high school students by addressing traffic safety issues students encounter behind the wheel.
+This new program extends from the previous six-week education period to a year-long program.
 Various supplies and resources are made available to participating schools.

 Click here for more information about how to get involved!